Hendrix-CS/csci320/projects/game_kernel.md

   * If the user types `k`, the highlighted game is terminated.
 Terminated games are no longer displayed in the column.
 All other running games retain their process IDs.
+  * Note that multiple instances of a game may appear in the list.
+The correct instance should be resumed or terminated on request, without disturbing the other instances.

 ## Design